 This has been a post that I've been wanting to write for a while.
 I don't claim that I handled the deployment perfectly.
 There were more than a few moments of heartache and complete meltdowns.
 But this is the list that I've compiled from my own experience and from talking to women much wiser than I.

 1. Don't compare.
-James's unit was the last one to deploy for 12 months.
-The month after he deployed, they switched to 9.
+James's unit was the last one to deploy for a full 12 months (deployments this long do still happen but they aren't the "standard").
+The month after he deployed, they switched to 9-month deployments.
 I was really bitter about that for a while.
 But you know what?
 Deployments were 18 months not so long ago.
 And I'm sure there were plenty of people that envied the 12-month deployments when that happened.
 There will always be someone whose husband has a shorter deployment.
 Or who gets to talk to their husband more than you do.
 Or one who gets more flowers in the mail than you.
 Wasting time on comparison will only make the time go slower.

 Your loved one is at war and it's difficult for people to know exactly what to say, so they say the wrong thing.
 The best way to handle this is to be prepared and realize that people in most cases, are just ignorant.
 Picture yourself responding calmly and with grace before it actually happens.